anantk2006/vytal/docs/source/api.rst

    vytal

-vytal.client
+Client
 ------------
 Predicts gaze from webcam data

-.. py:module:: vytal.client
+.. py:module:: client

-.. py:function:: vytal.Client(api_key: str, ipd: float = None)
+.. py:function:: Client(api_key: str, ipd: float = None)
-   :module: vytal.client
+   :module: client
    :noindex:
    :param api_key: (str) The API key for the Vytal API.
    :param ipd: (float) The inter-pupillary distance of the person in the video.
 Defaults to None.

 .. py:function:: predict_from_video(video_path: str, calib_mat: torch.Tensor = None, eye_frames: bool = False) -> Dict[str, Any]
-   :module: vytal.client
+   :module: client
    :noindex:

    Predicts the gaze of a person in a video file.